lgehu/ecg_sensor/README.md

 `read_ecg_sensor.py` will acquire data and convert it back to float.

 # Pan-Tompkins
 We implemented the Pan-Tompkins algorithm on the STM32F446RE.
 According to the paper, it filter the input data with a pass-band from 5 Hz to 15 Hz.
 Currently, its a simple IIR filter, but we could enhance it by using the DSP  and CMSIS library to implement a butterworth in some future.
 Then, it square the signal and perform a moving window to smooth the signal.
-Finally, to detect the pick, it compute one threshold based on the average amplitude, and the second treshold is a minimal distance between picks.
+Finally, to detect the peak, it compute one threshold based on the average amplitude, and the second treshold is a minimal distance between peaks.

 ## Demo
 The ecg_test.adb program use an ECG signal generated by the to_ada.py script.
 Then, results of the processed signal is sent through UART and plotted to be compared with the Pan-Tompkins python version.
 On the following picture, the first one is an ECG signal processed by the python algorithm from this [repo](https://github.com/lgehu/Pan-Tompkins-algorithm-python.git).
 ![python-algo](https://github.com/user-attachments/assets/b64c858f-ec68-40bc-9dfc-82cd7c9bac8a)
 The next one is the same ECG signal processed by the Ada implementation.
-We can see similar results: No false positive, same picks number and detected on the same time.
+We can see similar results: No false positive, same peaks number and detected on the same time.
 However, amplitude are different because lowpass and highpass are IIR functions instead of butterworth.
 Thus, gain response are not the same.
 ![ada-algo](https://github.com/user-attachments/assets/8a5ad799-4a83-48e4-911f-79fcc074056d)